 The HWBB will support working in partnership, especially in partnership with Shropshire people.
 People want to be involved in all decisions about themselves and their lives.
 This requires a move away from the 'professional knows best' towards a high trust and equal partnership.
-Individuals and patients often experience services and care in a way that does not feel joined-up.
-Equally, professionals often experience limited jointworking with other organisations and do not get to see detail about a service user's journey.
+Professionals can experience limited joint-working with other organisations and do not get to see detail about a service user's journey.
 Direct communication and active partnership between organisations and people working at all levels within organisations will be vital to achieving the HWBB priorities.

 How will we deliver our vision and strategy?
+What does our governance look like?

-The Board will deliver our vision and strategy in a number of ways, it plans to influence all our partner organisations to include the HWBB priorities in their organisational strategies and work plans; it plans to embed the whole system approach in all our transformation work programmes- these include:
+The Board will deliver our vision and strategy in a number of ways, it plans to influence all our partner organisations to include the HWBB priorities in their organisational strategies and work plans.
+The Board intends to embed the whole system approach in all our transformation work programmes which include: